Custody transfer: Volume or mass measurement

+A Coriolis flow meter measures mass flow directly from the motion of the flowing fluid within vibrating measurement tubes and can also provide measurements of fluid density.

+In liquid hydrocarbon measurement, the selected measurement basis can affect allocation, inventory accounting and custody transfer calculations.
+Where volume is converted to a reference temperature or pressure, accurate measurement of temperature, pressure and fluid properties is required in addition to the primary flow measurement.

 Sampling system

 An automatic flow-proportional sampling system is used in flow measurement to determine the average water content, average density and for analysis purposes.
 Sampling systems should be broadly in accordance with ISO 3171.

 The sampling system is a critical section during flow measurement.
 Any errors introduced through sampling error will generally have a direct, linear effect on the overall measurement.

 Temperature and pressure measurement

 Temperature and pressure measurement are important factors to consider when taking flow measurements of liquids.
 Temperature and pressure measurement points should be situated as close to the meter as possible, in reference to their conditions at the meter inlet.
 Temperature measurements that affect the accuracy of the metering system should have an overall loop accuracy of 0.5 °C or better, and the corresponding readout should have a resolution of 0.2 °C or better.

 Temperature checks are performed by certified thermometers with the aid of thermowells.

 Pressure measurements that affect the accuracy of the metering system should have an overall loop accuracy of 0.5 bar or better and the corresponding readout should have a resolution of 0.1 bar or better.